FreeElephants/micro-bench/README.md

 - `.getAverageIterationTime(): number` - return average time of iteration in milliseconds.
 - `.getIterationPerSec(): number` - return number of iterations in second.
 - `.getTime(): number` - return time spent to this test in milliseconds.

+### Class Suite

+Suitable for make performance tests of different versions of code and compaite results.

+- `.add(func: Function, caseName?: string)` — add new benchmark unit to suite with given tested code and name (or generated).
+Throws DuplicateCaseNameException.
+- `.execute(fixtures: any[] = []): ResultSet` — run all added benchmarks and return set of results.

+### Class ResultSet

+Collection of `Result` instances for every Bench in Suite.

+- `.getFastest(): Result` - return the fastest bench result.
+- `.getSlowest(): Result` - return the slowest bench result.

+### Errors (Exceptions)

+Super type of all throwed in library errors `BaseException`.
+Exported exceptions:
+- `DuplicateCaseNameException` - throws on duplicate case name in Suite.add().

 ## Testing